Quantum (dis)charge of black hole interiors: Introduction

-Estimates for the degree of divergence of an (uncharged) classical Klein-Gordon (KG) field $\Phi$ near the Cauchy horizon of a subextremal Reissner-Nordstr\"om-deSitter (RNdS) spacetime were suggested already in the 1990's \cite{MellorMoss,Mellor:1992,Brady:1998} and have been revisited in recent years \cite{Costa:2014a,Costa:2014b,Costa:2014c, Hintz:2015,Costa:2016,Cardoso:2017}.
-In particular, \cite{Hintz:2015} have characterized the singular behavior of an arbitrary solution $\Phi$ arising from smooth initial data on $\Sigma$ by its membership in the Sobolev space $H^{\beta + \frac{1}{2}}$ near the Cauchy horizon $\mCH$.
+Estimates for the degree of divergence of an (uncharged) classical Klein-Gordon (KG) field $\Phi$ near the Cauchy horizon of a subextremal Reissner-Nordstr\"om-deSitter (RNdS) spacetime were suggested already in the 1990's \cite{MellorMoss,Mellor:1992,Brady:1998} and have been revisited in recent years \cite{Costa:2014a,Costa:2014b,Costa:2014c, Hintz:2015,Costa:2016,Cardoso:2017}: \cite{Hintz:2015} have characterized the singular behavior of an arbitrary solution $\Phi$ arising from smooth initial data on $\Sigma$ by its membership in the Sobolev space $H^{\beta + \frac{1}{2}}$ near $\mCH^R$.
 Here, $\beta = \frac{\alpha}{\kappa_-}$ where $\alpha$ is the spectral gap of quasinormal modes and $\kappa_-$ is the surface gravity of $\mCH$.
-Interestingly, by tracing the dependency of $\beta$ on the BH mass $M$, charge $Q$, and cosmological constant $\Lambda$, it was found that $\beta$ can become $> \frac{1}{2}$ \cite{Cardoso:2017}.
-This implies in particular that the stress tensor of the classical field $\Phi$ is locally integrable (meaning roughly that $T_{VV} \sim V^{-2+2\beta}$ in terms of a Kruskal coordinate locating $\mCH^R$ at $V=0$, see \ Fig.~\ref{fig:RNdS}), constituting a violation of sCC.
+By tracing the dependency of $\beta$ on the BH mass $M$, charge $Q$, and cosmological constant $\Lambda$, it was found that $\beta$ can become $> \frac{1}{2}$ \cite{Cardoso:2017}.
+This implies that the stress tensor of the classical field $\Phi$ is locally integrable (meaning roughly that $T_{VV} \sim V^{-2+2\beta}$ in terms of a Kruskal coordinate locating $\mCH^R$ at $V=0$, see \ Fig.~\ref{fig:RNdS}), constituting a violation of sCC.

-Given this state of affairs it is of interest to understand whether expectation values of quantum fields diverge near $\mCH$ and how the degree of divergence compares to classical fields.
-In fact, it was already argued heuristically in the 1970's \cite{BirrellDavies:1978} that the expected stress tensor in a generic quantum state should diverge at the Cauchy horizon.
-This was recently proven \cite{Hollands:2019} for the real KG field in RNdS, in the following sense: In any state $\Psi$ which is regular (i.e. ``Hadamard'') in a neighborhood of a Cauchy surface $\Sigma$ as in \ Fig.~\ref{fig:RNdS}, one has, for $\beta > \frac{1}{2}$,
+Given this state of affairs it is of interest to understand whether expectation values of quantum fields diverge near $\mCH^R$ and how the degree of divergence compares to classical fields.

+It was already argued heuristically in the 1970's \cite{BirrellDavies:1978} that the expected stress tensor in a generic quantum state should diverge at $\mCH^R$.
+This was recently proven \cite{Hollands:2019} for the real KG field in RNdS, in the following sense: in any state $\Psi$ which is regular (i.e. ``Hadamard'') in a neighborhood of a Cauchy surface $\Sigma$ as in \ Fig.~\ref{fig:RNdS}, one has, for $\beta > \frac{1}{2}$,